 Moles have grey-brown fur with silver-grey underparts, a pointed nose and a short tail.
 They are about 16 cm in length, including a 3 cm long tail and weigh about 75 g.
 Their front paws are broad and spade-shaped, made for digging.
 The eyes of moles are covered by fur and ears are not visible.

-If you have a mole problem, grub control will help with one of their food sources.
+If you have a mole problem, grub control will help with one of their food sources, but they also feed on earthworms.
 Grub control is included in our program.
 Year to year, on the program, diminishing the grub population and making the lawn thicker, may help with moles without going into terminator mode.
 If they are persistant:

 3 options on controlling moles: